 When matching contributions are available, it’s in your best interest to structure your contributions to maximize your employer match.
 To help make this happen, do the following:

 - Understand the rules.
-Contact your company's plan administrator and learn the details of their specific employer-matching payment structure.
+Contact your employer's plan administrator and learn the details of their specific employer-matching contribution structure.

 - Calculate the maximum potential.
-Determine how much you'd need to save each paycheck to qualify for the highest amount possible.
+Determine how much you'd need to invest each paycheck to qualify for the highest amount possible.

-If you’re not saving as much for retirement as you’d like to be, the good news is that you can always make changes at a later time.
+If you’re not investing as much for retirement as you’d like to be, the good news is that you can always make changes at a later time.

 An easy way to systematically increase your contributions is to act when you get a pay raise or change jobs.
 The way this works is as follows: